jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 ![inline](tweet-lhoguin-834869820042645504.png)

 ^ And this last tweet tells that constantly discussing around the changes is the key for a successful communication on software development.

 ---

+# What to include in a GitHub PR

+* **What you are going to do with the PR**
+* **How the PR changes the behavior of the code**
+* **What and how the changes will and *will not* affect the other modules and applications**
+* **Common Test cases** and **type specifications**
+* **Documentation**

+^ When you are going to issue a pull request or a PR, you need to tell what you are going to do with it and how it changes and affects or does not affect the other modules.
+You also need to include the Common Test cases and the type specifications, and the documentation.

+---

+# What to do when issue a PR

+* **Report the bug before submitting a bugfix PR**
+* **Choose the right branch**
+* **Separate commits for separate changes**
+* **Make sure that each commit can be compiled**
+* **Make sure that each commit works**
+* **Use `git rebase` so that OTP Team can `git bisect`**

+^ For a bugfix PR, a bug report must be issued.
+You also need to choose the right branch, which is the master branch for new features, while the maint branch will be appropriate for a bugfix to a release.
+You need to issue separate commits for separate changes, and each commit in a PR should be able to be compiled and work well.
+This is a requirement so that OTP Team can use the git bisect command.
+OTP Team may request you to squash multiple commits, so you need to get accustomed to use git rebase.

+---

+# Communication with OTP Team

+* **Choose the GitHub Issues and private email wisely**
+* **OTP Team are working in Central *European* Time Zone**
+* **In Europe, DST is different from USA/Canada**
+* **OTP Team have their weekends, holidays, and vacations**
+* **Don't expect a prompt reply during non-working hours**
+* **OTP Team members have to handle multiple modules**

+^ Maintaining steady communication with the OTP Team is very important.
+They may send you some private email, so use them wisely.
+They are also in Sweden, so the time zone and the daylight saving time schedule is different from USA.
+They have their weekends and holidays because OTP Team members have to deal with Erlang/OTP as their duty and business.
+So don't expect a prompt reply in non-working houts.
+Also, each OTP Team member has to handle multiple pieces of software, so time for you is usually limited.

+---

+# How to gain community support for your code

+^ Let me move on to how to gain community support for your code.

+---

+---